cometrulz/homeassistant-whatsapp/README.md

 please note i just launched this addon 27 March 2026

-the plug in may be buggy I am mworking on it
+The plug in may be buggy I am working on it
 ------

 This Home Assistant WhatsApp add-on enables reliable message sending with planned support for receiving messages, media, and automation triggers.
 It is designed as a maintained, evolving solution rather than a one-time project, with ongoing improvements as WhatsApp changes.
 Future updates will include inbound message handling, command-based automation, and optional advanced features.
 The add-on follows a structured approach where messages can trigger Home Assistant events or automations.
 A small yearly fee helps fund continuous development, updates, and support to keep the integration stable and improving over time.